You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Studies on Lipitor and Breast Milk

-Several studies have investigated the transfer of Lipitor into breast milk.
-A study published in the Journal of Clinical Pharmacology found that the concentration of atorvastatin in breast milk was 0.02-0.05% of the maternal plasma concentration (1).
-Another study published in the Journal of Pharmacy and Pharmacology found that the amount of atorvastatin in breast milk was negligible, with a maximum concentration of 0.01% of the maternal plasma concentration (2).
+Several studies have investigated the presence of atorvastatin in breast milk.
+One study published in the Journal of Clinical Pharmacology found that the concentration of atorvastatin in breast milk was less than 1% of the mother's plasma concentration.
+Another study published in the European Journal of Clinical Pharmacology found that the amount of atorvastatin in breast milk was not significant enough to affect the baby's development.

 Guidelines for Taking Lipitor While Breastfeeding

-If you're taking Lipitor while breastfeeding, it's essential to follow these guidelines:
+If you're taking Lipitor and breastfeeding, it's essential to follow these guidelines:

-* Monitor your baby for any signs of adverse effects, such as rash, diarrhea, or vomiting.
+* Monitor your baby: Keep a close eye on your baby for any signs of adverse effects, such as vomiting, diarrhea, or lethargy.

 Conclusion